 Elman Prize Nominations

 The Cognitive Science Society is pleased to announce the Jeffrey L. Elman Prize for Scientific Achievement and Community Building, in recognition of Jeff Elman’s many contributions to the field of cognitive science.
-The prize will be awarded for the first time at the 42nd Annual Meeting of the Cognitive Science Society in 2020 to mid-career cognitive scientists whose careers exemplify the twin strands of scientific excellence, and commitment to community-building and service, that were so evident in Jeff Elman’s career.
+The prize will be awarded each year at the Annual Meeting of the Cognitive Science Society, to mid-career cognitive scientists whose careers exemplify the twin strands of scientific excellence, and commitment to community-building and service, that were so evident in Jeff Elman’s career.

 Nominees will have gained their PhD 15–25 years prior to nomination (taking into consideration career breaks, part-time employment, etc).
 Each year candidates from previous years who fit the criteria will stay in consideration.
 The committee does not accept self-nominations.
-Materials should be sent to Jude Ross at Podium via by November 15, 2019 for the attention of the Chair of the Jeff Elman Memorial Prize.
+Materials should be sent to Cendrine De Vis at Podium via by November 19, 2021 for the attention of the Chair of the Jeff Elman Memorial Prize.
 Nominations should include the following materials:

 - two letters of nomination, each 2-4 pages in length, one focused on the nominee’s scientific achievement and the other focused on the nominee’s community building